 For example, we have an agreement with Medarex to develop Valortim®, a fully human monoclonal antibody product designed to protect against and treat inhalation anthrax.
-Under the agreement with Medarex, we will be entitled to a variable percentage of profits derived from sales of Valortim®, if any, depending, in part, on the amount of our investment.
+Under the agreement with Medarex, we will be entitled to a variable percentage of profits derived from sales of Valortim ®, if any, depending, in part, on the amount of our investment.
 In addition, we have entered into licensing and research and development agreements with a number of other parties and collaborators.
-There can be no assurances that the research and development conducted pursuant to these agreements will result in revenue-generating product candidates.
-If our suppliers or other collaboration partners experience financial difficulties as a result of the current credit crisis and weakening of the global economy, they might be forced to shift resources away from the research, development and/or manufacturing efforts intended to benefit our products, which could lead to significant delays in our development programs and potentially future sales.
-In addition, our current licensing, research and development, and supply agreements may expire and may not be renewable or could be terminated if we do not meet our obligations.
+There can be no assurances that the research and development conducted pursuant to these agreements will result in revenue generating product candidates.
+If our suppliers, vendors, licensors, or other collaboration partners experience financial difficulties as a result of the weak economy, or if they are acquired as part of the current wave of consolidations in the pharmaceutical industry (such as, for example, with the acquisitions of Medarex by Bristol Myers Squibb and Diosynth's parent company by Merck & Co., Inc. in 2009 and of Avecia's CMO subsidiary (Avecia Biologics) by Merck & Co., Inc. in 2010), their priorities or our working relationship with them might change.
+As a result, they might shift resources away from the research, development and/or manufacturing efforts intended to benefit our products, which could lead to significant delays in our development programs and potential future sales.
+Finally, our current licensing, research and development, and supply agreements may expire and may not be remeable or could be terminated if we do not meet our obligations.
+For example, our license agreement from DSTL for certain technology.
+Upon termination of our existing contract with the U.S. government for the development of RypVax TM , which is on an accelerated wind-down schedule, we may decide not to continue with development efforts at a level necessary to meet this requirement, since we do not anticipate that the U.S. government will provide additional funding in the future for or procure RypVaxTM.

 If we are not able to identify new licensing opportunities or enter into other licensing arrangements on acceptable terms, we may be unable to develop a diverse portfolio of products.

-In order for our future collaboration efforts to be successful, we must first identify partners whose capabilities complement and integrate well with ours.
+For our future collaboration efforts to be successful, we must first identify partners whose capabilities complement and integrate well with ours.
 We face, and will continue to face, significant competition in seeking appropriate collaborators.
-Collaboration arrangements are complex and time-consuming to negotiate, document and implement.
+Collaboration arrangements are complex and time consuming to negotiate, document and implement.
 We may not be successful in our efforts to establish and implement collaborations or other similar arrangements.
-The terms of any collaborations or other arrangements that we establish may not be favorable to us.
-Furthermore, technologies to which we gain access may prove ineffective or unsafe, or our partners may prove difficult to work with or less skilled than we originally expected.
+The terms of any collaboration or other arrangements that we establish may not be favorable to us.
+Furthermore, technologies to which we gain access may prove ineffective or unsafe or our partners may prove difficult to work with or less skilled than we originally expected.
 In addition, any past collaborative successes are no indication of potential future success.